aerospike-community/aerospike-graphite/README.md

 ## Description
 This repositiory provides the asgraphite connector to connect Aerospike with Graphite.

-This script is included with the **aerospike-tools** package with is bundled with the server package and is installed into`/opt/aerospike/bin/asgraphite`.
+This script is included with the **aerospike-tools** package which is bundled with the Aerospike server package and is installed into`/opt/aerospike/bin/asgraphite`.

 # Install
 ```bash